 BUS 340: Business Law - 3 Credit Hours

-This module introduces students to business law.
-Students will learn the basic concepts of the US system of jurisprudence, legal processes and procedures.
-Additionally, the module also outlines the methods of establishing and ending business relationships and the laws governing and regulating business transactions.
+This is an introductory course to law and specifically business law.
+Drawing upon a review of the fundamentals of our legal system, this course will provide the student with an introduction to basic concepts of our system of jurisprudence, legal processes and procedures, the methods for establishing and ending business relationships, and the laws regulating our business transactions.

 HRM 345: International Human Resource Management - 3 Credit Hours

-This module is an in-depth study of the Human Resource Management theory and practices, along with applications with emphasis on corporate strategy.
-Students will learn how organizations place value on their human resources.
-Through this module, students will understand the significance of diversity, training, compensation, legal and regulatory requirements, and collective bargaining in a global environment.
+Human resources management is a growing field as employees are working onsite, remotely, domestically, and globally.
+This course is an in-depth review along with applications of current Human Resource Management theory and practice in the context of corporate strategy, emphasizing the value organizations place on their human resources.
+The goal is to understand the importance of diversity, training, compensation, legal and regulatory requirements, and collective bargaining in a global environment.

 QUA 350: Quantitative Analysis for Business - 3 Credit Hours